GeoPathfinder.com has moved to new addresses!

 Since we live in an area of North America blessed with 4 distinct seasons (or 5, if you count "mud" season), heating our home using renewable energy is a high priority.
 Our house is designed using passive solar principles, where sunlight shining directly on a dark-colored, massive, heat-retaining floor provides about 50% of our seasonal heating needs.
 The remaining 50% is obtained from burning local trees that have fallen down due to disease, wind damage, or just from thinning them for better, healthier, and straighter growth.

 Our previous owner-built home featured 2 generations of "scratch built" stoves.
 The first was built primarily for baking bread.
 Its door was far from airtight.
 But it had a catalytic combustor in the upper chamber of the stove leading to a 2-hole cook-plate surface which supplied a really hot cooking area.
-Its simple arched shape, with recycled paving brick interior and ferro-cement exterior worked very well and was cheap to build.
+Its simple arched shape, with recycled paving brick interior, a middle layer of insulating vermiculite cement, and a ferro-cement exterior shell worked very well and was cheap to build.
 But cracks in the outer skin inspired neither great faith in its longevity nor many aesthetically enraptured comments from visitors.

 The second version, built on its predecessor's cement foundation, was purpose-built for heating.
 The recycled door framework was airtight.
 The inner layers of recycled paving brick harbored circuitous chambers for maximum heat transfer into the brick mass.
-And the outer face brick layer was chosen for appearance and isolated from the inner brick by a small airspace.
+And the outer face brick layer was chosen for appearance and isolated from the inner brick by a small airspace (created by using corrugated cardboard between masonry layers, which eventually turns to ash).
 This prevented any cracks in the outer brick caused by uneven expansion and contraction of the masonry.
 It is still in use.